dylanschlichting/dylanschlichting.com/_pages/presentations.md

 1. **Schlichting**, D., Lieberthal, B., and Huguenard, K. (2017).
 Vegetation farms as a solution to coastal erosion for Saco, Maine.
 Sustainable Ecological Aquaculture Network Undergraduate Research Symposium, Walpole ME.
 August 16.
 Poster. <a href='/_pages/SEANET_2017.pdf' class='image fit'> Download PDF</a>
 {: reversed="reversed"}

-*: This was part of a series of presentations for a graduate class on communicating ocean science to the general public.
-So this serves as an excellent introduction to my research to a general oceanographic audience.